 Wood that doesn't have a good supply of air is likely to smoke more, therefore producing higher levels of potentially harmful emissions.

 Whether you're burning wood or smokeless fuel, leave the door ajar and open air vents while you're getting the fire going.
 Once established, use the air vents to keep the fire burning.

 Ensure the flue stays at the right temperature throughout use by making sure the fire is constant.
-Building burning materials into a teepee shape at the beginning will help.
+Stacking fuel into a teepee shape at the beginning will help.

-This will help avoid carbon monoxide – an odourless and potentially deadly gas – coming down the chimney.
+This will also prevent carbon monoxide – an odourless and potentially deadly gas – coming down the chimney.

 It's worth buying a stove thermometer to monitor the temperature.
 Most stoves should stay between 200°C and 250°C. This can vary for each stove, so check with your manufacturer.